Preferential and non-preferential origin

 The country of origin of goods is a factor in determining the amount of duty payable.
 Other factors include the type and value of the goods.

-The European Commission provides detailed information on the rules of origin in the EU Trade Helpdesk and the Market Access Database.
+The European Commission provides the following detailed information on the rules of origin:

 EUR1 forms are available at the following locations:

 Next: Registered Exporters System (REX)